-With the view of modernising its taxation system and improving business efficiency, Malaysia replaced its Sales and Service Tax regimes with GST effective 1 April 2015.
+To modernise its taxation system and improve business efficiency, Malaysia replaced its Sales and Service Tax regimes with the Goods and Services Tax (GST) effective 1 April 2015.

 The following supplies are generally GST exempt:

 But while the Malaysian GST regime has similarities to the Singaporean GST regime and draws input from the Australian, UK, New Zealand and South African GST/VAT rules, there are a number of unique schemes and “quirks” which multinational businesses operating in Malaysia should take note of, including the following:

 Since the announcement in the 2014 budget, businesses operating in Malaysia have undergone an extensive implementation process, requiring a re-look at many pre-existing business practices, as well as updating their systems, processes and policies in order to be GST compliant.

 As GST reaches across every aspect of business, there will be GST implications arising from new acquisitions, new arrangements, contracts and new business expansion plans.

 Our team of experienced tax consultants are here to help you identify and work through these GST implications - to give you peace of mind that your business’ future plans are GST optimised.

 Learn more about our dedicated GST solutions.